fw4spl-org/fw4spl-doc/SAD/SDM-SAD-ObjService.rst

 Object and service factories
 ----------------------------

-To instantiate an object or a service, the architecture require the use of a factory system.
+To instantiate an object or a service, the architecture requires the use of a factory system.
 In class-based programming, the factory method pattern is a creational pattern which uses factory methods to deal with the problem of creating classes without specifying the exact class that will be created.
-This is done by creating classes via a factory method, which is either specified in an interface (abstract class) and implemented in implementing classes (concrete classes); or implemented in a base class (optionally as a template method), which can be overridden when inherited in derived classes; rather than by a constructor.
+This is done by creating classes via a factory method, which is either specified in an interface (abstract class) and implemented in implementing classes (concrete classes) or implemented in a base class (optionally as a template method), which can be overridden when inherited in derivative classes; rather than by a constructor.

 Object factory
 ~~~~~~~~~~~~~~

 The ``fwData`` library has a factory to register and create all objects.
-The registration is managed by two macros :
+The registration is managed by two macros:

 .. code:: cpp

     // in .hpp file
     fwCoreClassDefinitionsWithFactoryMacro( (MyData)(::fwData::Object),
-        (()), ::fwData::factory::New< MyData >) ;
+        (()), ::fwData::factory::New< MyData >);

     // in .cpp file
     fwDataRegisterMacro( MyData );

-Then, there are only two ways to build a data in the framework:
+Then, there are only two ways to build data in the framework:

 .. code:: cpp